-The regular expression (line 15) picks out violations of this property.
-It matches the filtered execution history of a program at the point a violation occurs.
+the point a violation occurs.
 This filtering removes all events which don't correspond to the alphabet of the regular expression (defined in lines 8-13).

-A complete semantics of tracematch matching is beyond the scope of this document but has been published separately [1].
+A complete semantics of tracematch matching is beyond the scope of this document, full details can be found in [1].

 Our design differs from existing approaches in that tracematches allow free variables in symbols - the stipulation is that there must be a consistent binding of the free variables to program values to trigger a match; filtering, thus, becomes specific to possible values of the variables.
-For example, after filtering, the trace will match once with variable bindings (ds1,e1) - these can be accessed in the body.
+For example, after filtering, the trace create (ds1, e1) create (ds2,e2) update(ds1) next(e2) next(e1)

+will match once with variable bindings (ds1,e1) - these can be accessed in the body.
 Using free variables, it is possible to query the history of specific object instances.